KarsonTheFoxx/Zodiac-Bot/README.md

 A simple Discord bot for 2Known and the Zodiac community written in Python using [Disnake](https://pypi.org/project/disnake/)

 ## TODO
-- Create pubbubhubdub server (WebServer, I think the other name is funnier)
+- Create pubbubhubdub server (WebSub, I think the other name is funnier)
 - Finish moderation commands
 - Rewrite hardcoded sections to utilize a database to make the bot extendable + customizable
 - Rewrite views to use low level components to allow cross-reboot usability